AKHughes1994/SwJ1727_2023_Outburst/README.md

 # Description

-This repository contains the analysis I led (as part of a large collaboration) for the 2023-2024 outburst of the black hole X-ray binary Swift J1727.8-1613.
+This repository contains the analysis I led (as part of a large collaboration) for the 2023-2024+ outburst of the black hole X-ray binary Swift J1727.8-1613.
+Each subdirectory contains the citation for the paper, if the data are used.

 ## Subdirectories:

 ### LightCurves

-This directory contains data compiled and presented in Hughes et al. (submitted, 2025).
-The dataset includes over 200 epochs of integrated radio flux densities from seven facilities, with radio frequencies ranging from [details truncated].
+This directory contains data compiled and presented in Hughes et al. 2025a.
+The dataset includes over 200 epochs of integrated radio flux densities from seven facilities, with radio frequencies ranging from 0.3-300 GHz.

 **Main components:**